phansch/mini_rfc_for_cargo_lint_configuration/README.md

 1. Difference between 'workspace level' and 'individual packages'?
 1. Check if .toml syntax in examples is correct
-1. Find out what `.cargo/config` is currently used for.
-Write down pros/cons of putting the lint config into `.cargo/config`.
-Add this to the appropriate section.
 1. In general expand the Pros/Cons of the configuration file section
 1. What about lint groups?
 Rustc now also has the `cargo` lint group as well as the `rust_2018_ideoms` and `rust_2018_compatibilty` lint groups.